bbc/Chart.Bands.js/README.md

 ## Configuration

-To configure the zoom and pan plugin, you can simply add new config options to your chart config.
+To configure the bands plugin, you can simply add new config options to your chart config.

 ```javascript
 {